loezzje/Ruru-client/README.md

 ## RuRu — A source of information for Refugees
-Web app Helping refugees find all the information they need to start in the Netherlands The aim of RURU is to not only simplify the process in accessing services for newcomers, but also allow locals who offer those services a space to reach their audience easily. https://ruru-client.herokuapp.com/
+Web app Helping refugees find all the information they need to start in the Netherlands The aim of RURU is to not only simplify the process in accessing services for newcomers, but also allow locals who offer those services a space to reach their audience easily.This project is built using React/Redux, Sass

+https://ruru-client.herokuapp.com/

 ## Start info